F5Networks/f5-azure-arm-templates/supported/failover/same-net/via-api/n-nic/existing-stack/byol/README.md

 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
 - Since you are deploying the BYOL template, you must have a valid BIG-IP license token.
+- This solution requires roleAssignment creation and therefore, end-user must have sufficient permissions to create roleAssignments
 - This template requires a service principal.
 See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
 - To indicate that the next hop of a user-defined route (UDR) should be updated during failover, you must configure each UDR's parent route table resource with an Azure tag with the key name **f5_ha** and the value of **self_2nic** (this is the default self IP name created by the template; if necessary, this can be the name of a different self IP address onfigured on the the BIG-IP VE).
 You must also create an Azure tag with the key **f5_tg** and value of **traffic-group-1** (or the name of a different traffic group you have configured on the BIG-IP VE).
 For details, see [Customizing the Next Hop of Azure User-Defined Routes](#customizing-the-next-hop-of-azure-user-defined-routes).
 - When failover occurs, UDRs will be updated across multiple Azure subscriptions.